 Southwestern lasagna (enchilada casserole) is a comfort food dinner with ground beef, cheese and veggies layered between tortillas and baked to perfection.

-I've got another dinner idea for you today.
+I've got another easy dinner idea for you today--- Southwestern Lasagna, aka Enchilada Casserole.
 It's cool and rainy here today, and I'm in the mood for some serious comfort food!
 When you live in the desert, cool weather is always cause for celebration, especially after a long, hot summer.

 Southwestern lasagna is super easy to prepare, and my family absolutely loves it.
 You can even prepare all of it or part of it ahead of time and heat it up when it's time for dinner.
 Plus, it works well for leftovers!

 I've made this dish with chicken and ground beef, and we like it both ways.
 It's really like making easy enchiladas, only you don't have to roll the tortillas up.